richardgaywood/paydata.org/content/sprawlrunners/irl/downtime.md

 At the cost of one downtime action, you can divert some of your Payout to funding a nicer apartment than you could otherwise afford.
 Move up one [Lifestyle category]({{< ref "lifestyle.md" >}}).

 Alternatively, if you're happy to live in modest surroundings, you can give up one lifestyle category and receive a bonus action during each Downtime phase.

+You can only go up one Lifestyle category, no matter how many meals you skip.
+But you can go down as many as you like, getting a bonus Downtime Action for each one.
 {{% /boxout %}}

 {{% boxout type="action" title="Fund lifestyle perks" %}}